 - The daffodil was chosen as the symbol of hope for all affected by cancer because of its reputation as a hardy annual flower, pushing its way through the frozen earth after a long winter to herald the return of spring, new life, vitality and growth.
 As one of the first flowers of spring, the daffodil symbolises rebirth and new beginnings.
 To Cancer Council, the daffodil represents hope for a cancer-free future.

-It’s a day for all of us to show we care about beating cancer.
+It’s a day where we can all show our support for the people we know (or even those we don’t know) who have been affected by cancer.
 Daffodil Day merchandise is on sale throughout August, and you can donate to Daffodil Day at anytime.

 Buying Daffodil Day merchandise

 This year's merchandise range includes the most popular Daffodil Day items.
 Cancer Council encourages everyone to show they care about beating cancer by purchasing and wearing the Daffodil pin ($5) in honour of a loved one this Daffodil Day.
-The 2015 range includes Yellow Lapel Pins ($5), Pens ($6) and Dougal Bear ($10).
+The 2016 range includes Daffodil pins ($5), Pens ($6) and Dougal Bear ($10).
 You can also buy fresh daffodils on Daffodil Day.

 Additional merchandise items may be available to purchase at volunteer sites on Daffodil Day.
 Please note that the range may vary between states and territories and sites.